pmlrsg/GISportal/README.md

 The GIS portal was developed as part of the [European Commission FP7](http://cordis.europa.eu/projects/rcn/100881_en.html) project OpEc, and its development continues with eartH2Observe as well as other sources of development investment or sponsorship of particular features.

+## Example Instances ##
+> You can find a full list of example instances of the GISportal software at http://pmlrsg.github.io/GISportal

 ## Overview ##

 The portal is composed of three parts.
 A web frontend written with **HTML**, **CSS** and **JavaScript**, a middleware written in **Node.js**, and a plotting and data extraction library written in **Python** that provides the analysis tools.